Luxury in Fashion: Meaning and Evolution

 These are the elements to which the concept of luxury in fashion is intrinsically linked.

-It is a fact that those who buy a luxury product do not want to buy just a piece of designer clothing of excellent quality.
+It is a fact that those who buy a luxury product do not want to purchase just an item of designer clothing of excellent quality.

-Those who seek luxury want to live a sophisticated, elite experience that goes beyond functionality and is based on a perception of prestige and refinement.
+Those who seek luxury desire a sophisticated, elite experience that goes beyond functionality and is based on a perception of prestige and refinement.

 But what is the real meaning of luxury in fashion?
 Are there objective criteria?
-What is the impact of luxury in the fashion industry?
+What is the impact of luxury on the fashion industry?

 Here is an in-depth study that answers all your questions.